-School-based Assessment Weighting

-Investigations Folio 30%
+School-based Assessment Weighting Investigations Folio 30%

-(Includes Practical Investigations and Science as a Human Endeavour Investigation)
+(Includes Practical Investigations and Science as a Human Endeavour Investigation) Skills and Applications Tasks

-Students are assessed on their knowledge and understanding of the key ideas and the intended student learning in the four topics and the investigation skills.
+Examination (2 hours) 30% Students are assessed on their knowledge and understanding of the key ideas and the intended student learning in the four topics and the investigation skills.
 Students are given a sheet containing a periodic table, standard SI prefixes, and a table showing the relative activities of a number of metals.